asadovka/cyb_web2/docs/Principles.md

 - public activity [address + events tracking] - surep perk
 - private activity [only events + abstract address tracking] - simple perk
-- anonimous activity [no tracking at all]
+- anonymous activity [no tracking at all]

 For successful browser development we need to collect at least public and private data.
 Thus users of these 2 groups well be incentivized by giving nice perks.

 ### 3.2 Feeedback and bug collection

 We use user's feedback to make products better.
 So we provide options for bug reporting and feedback leaving on every page.

 ## 4. Design